What are the benefits of Donor-Advised Funds (DAFs)?

 Confident giving to causes that matter

-How GoFundMe Giving Funds help you unlock the benefits of donor-advised funds
+How GoFundMe Giving Funds helps you unlock the benefits of donor-advised funds

 A modern DAF platform for everyday givers

-Unlike traditional DAF sponsors that often require high minimums or complex paperwork, GoFundMe Giving Funds is designed for real life.
+Unlike typical DAF sponsors who include high minimums or absurd amounts of paperwork, GoFundMe Giving Funds is built around real life.

 It’s giving—made simple.